New report helps stakeholders assess environmental impacts

 The environmental effects of implementing slurry acidification should be assessed and accounted for from a variety of perspectives – in addition to emissions, consideration needs to be given to the impacts on soil chemistry and quality.
 The life cycles of different acidification technologies and their long-term implications on farm management need to be assessed.

 According to the report, attention must be paid to the nutrient and pathogen leaching and higher survival of some pathogens, when dealing with SATs.
 Since the highest risk of pathogen leaching is immediately after slurry application, slurry application should be avoided when rainfall is expected.
-To minimize the risk of water contamination, surface application of slurry is recommended.
+To reduce the risk of plant root and groundwater contamination by E. coli bacteria, surface application of slurry is recommended.
+As acidified slurry can be applied on the surface without the risk of ammonia losses, acidification can be also a good method to reduce the risk of contamination by E. coli.
 Good practical knowledge and common sense must be used in farm management practices to maximize the positive effects of SATs.

 On the other hand, regulators need to assume a holistic, multi-dimensional approach across various environmental and policy objectives.
 Though SATs have the potential to radically reduce ammonia emissions, the abatement of this single pollutant does not provide a sufficient argument for their implementation.
 Slurry acidification is, however, a promising technique for the abatement of methane and nitrous oxide, too, when optimized over the different stages of the manure management process.